Politics of Myanmar

 Myanmar (formerly Burma) (မြန်မာ) operates de jure as a unitary assembly-independent republic under its 2008 constitution.
 On 1 February 2021, Myanmar's military overthrew the country's democratically elected government in a coup, causing ongoing anti-coup protests.

+As of June 2026, Myanmar is under the governance of the Union Government, following the nomination of Min Aung Hlaing in the 2026 presidential election.

 Political conditions

 Early history

 The first known city-states emerged in central Myanmar in the second century AD.
 They were founded by Tibeto-Burman-speaking migrants from present-day Yunnan.
 The history of Myanmar as a unified entity, formerly called Burma, began with the Pagan Kingdom in 849.
 In 1057, King Anawrahta founded the first unified Myanmar state at Bagan.
 In 1287, the Bagan kingdom collapsed following recurring Mongol invasions, leading to 250 years of political divide.
 In the time period between 1510 and 1752, the area was united as Burma by the Toungoo dynasty, which was the largest Southeast Asian empire in the 16th century.
 From 1752 to 1885, the Toungoo administrative reforms were continued by the Konbaung dynasty.
 The thousand-year line of Burmese monarchy ended with the Third Anglo-Burmese War in 1885.